Lack of Proper Health Care Coverage Plagues Nearly 46 Million Americans

 and dies younger than those who are insured.

-lack of sufficient health care insurance coverage for every American.
+sufficient health care insurance coverage for every American.

 Atlantic General Hospital is sensitive to the plight of its underinsured